Franky1/Streamlit-Prisma-Example/README.md

 - [ ] Add more CSS styling for the Streamlit app
 - [ ] Test Streamlit app on Streamlit Cloud from different clients

+## Ideas :bulb:

+- Make example with an external database instead of local SQLite

 ## Issues :bug:

 - Prisma Setup/Init on Streamlit Cloud is a bit tricky
+- This app only uses a local SQLite database, there is no external database connection, therefore data is not persistent.

 ## Status